fullstackfpga/fpga-composite-video/README.md

 The free educational version should be sufficient here.
 Open `gowin/testpic_gen.gprj` and start the synthesis.

+## How to transfer the bitstream without flashing

+`openFPGALoader` is required for this

+    gowin/upload.sh

+## How to flash the bitstream

+`openFPGALoader` is required for this

+    gowin/flash.sh

+## How to view results via USB videograbber

+Use one of these scripts

+    tools/vlc_pal.sh
+    tools/vlc_ntsc.sh
+    tools/vlc_secam.sh

 ## Implementation on hardware

 * Proven in use on [Tang Nano 9K](https://wiki.sipeed.com/hardware/en/tang/Tang-Nano-9K/Nano-9K.html) (based on GW1NR-9)